 Have you ever noticed that when you are ready for something, it shows up?

 How about when you are not ready?
 You don’t even see it.
 Meanwhile, it was there all along.

 When you go through the planning process, you are mentally preparing yourself and attracting what it is toward you.
 This is the Law of Attraction coming into play here.

 Believe this or don’t.
 It is your choice.
 For me, I choose not to fight Universal Law.

 ➇ Planning As A Daily Ritual

-The more you exercise your ability to critically think, the better you get at thinking.
+The more you exercise your ability to think critically, the better you get at thinking.

-The more you exercise your ability to strategically plan, the better you get at planning.
+The more you exercise your ability to plan strategically, the better you get at planning.

-I know… I know… your thinking who the hell has time for that?
+I know—you’re thinking, who the heck has time for that?
 I have a business to run.
 Payroll to make.
-Yada, yada, yada.
+Yada yada yada.

 I get it.
 Remember, I’m a small business owner too.